-Dogs are naturally very curious animals and they are always full of energy.
-Dogs enjoy running, playing and exploring, which often results in mischief.
-It’s not a surprise that they may injure themselves now and again.
-But there are a few things you can do to prevent injuries in dogs.
+Dogs are naturally curious animals and always full of energy.
+They enjoy running, playing and exploring, which can sometimes result in mischief, so it's not a surprise that they may injure themselves now and again.
+As an owner, there are a few things you can do to prevent injuries in dogs.

-Every dog is different.
-As a pet owner, you’ll encounter instances where there’s nothing you could’ve done to avoid the trouble, but in other situations, you might be able to save your pet if you take the right steps.
-As someone who’s dealing with many different dogs on a daily basis, I’ve got some tips for you on how to prevent injuries in dogs, and what type of most common injuries you should watch out for.
+Every dog is different, and you'll encounter instances where there's nothing you could've done to avoid the injury, but in other situations, you might be able to save your pet if you take the right steps.
+Below are a few tips on how to prevent injuries in dogs, and a list of most common canine injuries to watch out for.

 1. Sprains and Tears

 Sprains and tears are the most common injuries in dogs as they related to movement.
 They often occur during play time when your dog is running around in the park chasing that stick you threw.
-However, they can also occur at the most unexpected times, something as simple as your pooch jumping off the couch.
+However, they can also occur at the most unexpected times, such as your pup jumping off the couch.

-These injuries have one common name – soft-tissue injuries, and they are usually easy to spot.
-Your dog will be limping, he will use the healthy leg more than the injured one and he will loose interest in playing due to pain.
+These injuries have a common name: soft-tissue injuries, and they are usually easy to spot.
+Your dog will be limping; they will use the healthy leg more than the injured one and he will loose interest in playing due to pain.

-The best way to prevent injuries in dogs of this kind is to keep your dog active as much as you can, year-round.
-Couch potato and sedentary dogs are more likely to suffer from sprains and tears because their joints and muscles are stagnant and less mobile.
+The best way to prevent sprain and tear injuries in dogs is to keep your dog active as much as you can, year-round.
+Sedentary dogs are more likely to suffer from sprains and tears because their joints and muscles are stagnant and less mobile.

 These injuries most often occur in the spring, after a long winter during which dogs have been inactive and lost muscle strength and endurance.
 If your pooch has been inactive for a period of time, ease him into the exercise and maintain at least the minimum level of activity through his day.
-You can also do some warm-up exercises, as suggested by Dr Carol Helfer, DVM in the Whole Dog Journal article.
+You can also do some warm-up exercises.

 2. Mouth Injuries

 Most dogs will put anything in their mouths.
-It’s normal for dogs, and that exploratory desire they feel will often result in different mouth injuries.
-The most common mouth injuries come from bones and sticks.
-To prevent injuries in dogs of this kind, never give your dog cooked bones – they can splinter, cause mouth injury and even choking.
+It's normal for dogs, and that exploratory desire they feel will often result in different mouth injuries.
+The most common mouth traumas come from bones and sticks.
+To prevent such injuries in dogs, never give your dog cooked bones – they can splinter, cause tears in the mouth and even choking.

-As far as sticks go, I know that playing fetch is interesting, but you should opt for a safer option.
-Bring one of your dog’s favorite toys with you to the park and play fetch with it instead of a wooden stick.
-There are plenty of great dog toys designed for a game of fetch (like Chuck-It), or you can even try playing Frisbee.
+As far as sticks for “fetch” go, but you should opt for a safer option.
+Bring one of your dog’s favorite toys with you to the park, such as tennis ball or flying disc, and play fetch with it instead of a wooden stick.
+There are plenty of other great dog toys designed for a game of fetch like Chuck-It balls, discs and toy launchers.

-Another thing you can do is supervise your pooch more often and keep an eye on things that your dog puts in his mouth.
-None of us can watch our dogs at all times and you can’t always prevent injuries in dogs of this kind, but in many cases, your reaction will be enough for your dog to drop the thing from his mouth and remember not to do that again in the future.
+Another thing you can do is supervise the dog more often and keep an eye on things that your pet puts in his mouth.
+None of us can watch our dogs at all times and you can’t always prevent mouth injuries in dogs, but in many cases, your reaction will be enough for the dog to drop the thing from his mouth and remember not to do that again.